ISA-tools/mzml2isa/README.md

 ## Meta extraction

-If you just want to extract meta information if that is all you want.
+If you just want to extract meta information:

 ```
 from mzml_2_isa import mzml